wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/4-help-your-organization-manage-change.md

 Adapting to any form of new technology can seem daunting at first.
-To make your employees feel supported through this change you can establish change management best practices.
+To make your employees feel supported through this change, you can establish change management best practices.
 More importantly, make sure different roles and regions throughout the organization understand how Viva Connections will provide immediate value in their day-to-day work.